9dots/9dots.io-pages/OtG4icK.md

 type: lesson
 org: 9dots
 title: AppInventor Intro
-blurb: "Create an #AppInventor project page and learn the layout and basic functionality of the various components"
+blurb: "The MIT AppInventor will be introduced and each student will create a project page under the instructor’s account.
+After getting familiar with the layout of the AppInventor and the basic functionality, students work with the instructor to design and build their first app!"
+objective:
-objective: SWBAT create a project page on the MIT AppInventor website and program an app that says text outloud when a button is pressed
+  - Create a project page on the MIT AppInventor website and program an app that says text outloud when a button is pressed
 id: "9dots-OtG4icK"
 attachments:
   - path: "http://uploads.9dots.io/OtM2Ei1.gdoc"